gmudfish/MythOS/README.md

 The user must have absolute ownership and control over their data and their personalized AI model.
 The ideal implementation of MythOS is as an open-source protocol that can be run on private, user-owned hardware.
 This is the only way to fully neutralize the risks of corporate surveillance, data exploitation, and the *"Digital Ghost"* problem.

 ---
+"I hereby dedicate this work to the public domain under the Creative Commons CC0 1.0 Universal (CC0 1.0) Public Domain Dedication.
+This means you can copy, modify, distribute and perform the work, even for commercial purposes, all without asking permission.

 ## 5.0 Conclusion: A Tool for Becoming